 These include trolley services as well as areas where full meals are sold eg. Self run canteens, Contracted canteens, National Government canteens, Off shore catering.

 Education

 This includes all food and drinks served in schools of all levels from nurseries to universities.
+In the last couple of years guidelines have been changed so that meals served are healthy and nutritional.

 Health Care